Michael McDowell (racing driver): 2021: Daytona 500 win and first playoff appearance

 McDowell remained in FRM's No. 34 for a fourth year in 2021.
 He won the season-opening Daytona 500 after avoiding a crash involving the leaders Joey Logano and Brad Keselowski on the final lap.
 Before his big victory, McDowell had the second-most Cup Series starts before his first win.
 It was his first Cup Series win in his 358th start, second only to Michael Waltrip, whose first win came in his 463rd start.
-He would go on to finish the first three races of the season inside the top-ten.
+He would go on to finish the first three races of the season inside the top ten.
 McDowell also nearly won at Talladega in the spring, finishing a close third behind Keselowski and Byron.
-McDowell would follow this performance by a strong seventh place finish at the inaugural cup series race at Circuit of the Americas after early contact with Martin Truex Jr. McDowell's win at Daytona locked him into the All-Star Race and the NASCAR playoffs for the first time in his fourteen-year Cup Series career.
+McDowell would follow this performance with a strong seventh-place finish at the inaugural Cup Series race at Circuit of the Americas after early contact with Martin Truex Jr..
+McDowell's win at Daytona locked him into the All-Star Race and the NASCAR playoffs for the first time in his fourteen-year Cup Series career.
 McDowell was eliminated from the playoffs following the conclusion of the Round of 16 at Bristol.
 He finished the season with one win, two top-fives, five top-tens, an average finish of 20.5, and finished sixteenth in the points standings.